 - Nutritional recommendations

 - Botanical medicine

 - Homeopathic medicine

 - Eastern medicine

 Are You Searching for Answers for a Medical Condition You Cannot Seem to Get Rid Of?
 Do You Wish to Improve Your Physical, Mental, and Emotional Self?

 If so, a naturopathic doctor from [clinic] may be able to help you find a balance between these vital elements.
-For an initial consultation with a certified naturopathic doctor for functional medicine in Silver Spring, MD, like from Atlantis Medical Wellness Center, please call a clinic today.
+For an initial consultation with a certified naturopathic doctor for functional medicine, please call a clinic today.
 They will be happy to schedule an appointment with you at your earliest convenience.
 We do ask that you save between 2 and 3 hours of time in your day for this consultation so as to ensure you get a comprehensive assessment.